-The Common Application personal statement essay prompts for 2016-2017 will be the same as last year.
+The Common Application essay prompts are out for 2018-2019.
+No changes have been made, so they stay the same as last year.

 - The maximum essay length is 650 words.

 - You might also hear it called the Common Application Personal Statement.

 - Look for more information on the Common Application website or Facebook page.